 - Combine ingredients in an 8 oz spray bottle.

 - Spray every day in hair for lice prevention, shaking vigorously before each use.

 - Replace every 1-2 months (this is for bacterial reasons)

 Tried and True Lice Prevention Sprays

 There are some very effective lice prevention sprays already on the market.
 These sprays are a combination of all of the best prevention essential oils.
 Instead of making one yourself, you can buy one.
-I review all lice prevention sprays in another article you can read here, but here are the top 4.
+I review all lice prevention sprays in another article you can read here.

 Summing it Up…